 High Mesa Ranch is located halfway between Fort Stockton on I-10 and Sanderson on US Highway 90, fronting on the south side of paved Grey Ranch Road for more than 2 miles, providing very easy access to the property.
-This is considered Sanderson limestone hill country and with a great diversity of habitats, vegetation, and topography with distant views all the way to the Madera Mountains south of Fort Stockton.
+This is considered Sanderson limestone hill country with a great diversity of habitats, vegetation, and topography and distant views all the way to the Madera Mountains south of Fort Stockton.

 High Mesa Ranch rises from Gray Ranch Road and abruptly ends along a long bluff line that defines its south and east boundaries.
-This combination of easy accessible gentle land with deeper soil and the limestone bluffs, steep hills, and canyon heads makes this the perfect mixed use ranch.
+This combination of easy accessible gentle land with deeper soil and the limestone bluffs, steep hills, and canyon heads, makes this the perfect mixed-use ranch.
 There are no improvements on the ranch but there are many excellent building sites with great access and maximum privacy.

 Habitat and Wildlife